adityanaithani/426-final-project/README.md

    ```

 2. Access the application:
-   - Open a web browser and go to `http://localhost:<port>`, where `<port>` is the port specified in the Docker Compose file.
+   - Open a web browser and go to `http://localhost:3000`.

-## Configuration

-- Modify the Docker Compose file (`docker-compose.yml`) if necessary, such as changing the port or adding environment variables.